What Is Inflation?

 Regardless, it’s important to note that during times of economic distress, assets like HYBLs can demonstrate equity-like volatility.
 As a result, they experience periods of illiquidity, when the assets are not able to be quickly or easily converted into cash without a loss in value.
 To minimize your exposure to this risk, be sure to invest in HYBLs via a fund-style vehicle with many individual positions.

-Another time-tested method of protecting against economic downturn is to invest in precious metals such as gold, silver and platinum.
+Another inflation-protected asset is precious metals such as gold, silver and platinum.
 Historically, these assets have shown a high degree of resiliency during prolonged periods of inflation.
 Investing in precious metals can also help diversify your portfolio if it’s comprised mostly of stocks and bonds.

 Precious metal investments do have a major drawback, however — they do not yield any income.
 When interest rates rise, which often happens during periods of inflation to combat the effects, precious metals can significantly underperform financial securities.